|May or June

 Volcan Parinacota form the west after a fresh snowfall.

-Pictured below, Mururata, 5869m, is an alternative high peak that we may do if current conditions on Parinacota are not reported to be great.
+Pictured above, Mururata, 5869m, is an alternative high peak that we may do if current conditions on Parinacota are not reported to be great.
 As it is a bit less steep it is more skiable when snow conditions in the mountains are questionable (either icy or high avalanche risk).
 We'll carry skis and camping kit to a high campsite at 4900m over two days, then have one or two days to ski the glacier and summit.
 The views of the steep north face of Illimani, and of the distant street lights of La Paz at night are very memorable.

 This expedition is scheduled during the early part of the winter dry season in this part of the Andes and we can expect long periods of stable weather.
 However there can sometimes be windy days and light snow flurries.
 It is early winter in Bolivia; during the day it normally feels pleasantly warm in the strong sunshine, but at night temperatures at altitude go down to -10ºC during the 12 hours of darkness.
 Bring a warm sleeping bag and a good book!